backbencher00/my-starter-blog/content/blog/Competitive Programming/index.md

 ---
 title: Competitive Programming
 date: "2020-12-01T22:12:03.284Z"
-description: "In this Blog I will provide you the best resource in order to become good programmer \n so lets get started..."
+description: " CP is tough when you dont Know how to start, In this Blog I will provide you the best resource in order to become good programmer so lets get started..!"
 ---

 ### Lets choose a programming language.